lucascalvet/2020_21_SOPE_MP1/README.md

 - For error handling, we use the _`error()`_ function to print to stderr a description of the error.

+- The signal `SIGUSR1` is used for all created processes to print their information and `SIGUSR2` is used for all child processes to terminate.

 - For testing with the shell script, run `./testMP1.sh ./xmod dummy_dir teste.txt` .